christopherdebeer/garden/docs/the-dark-room-problem.md

 ## 4.

-Separately — or so I thought at the time — I’ve been building Contextual.
+Separately — or so I thought at the time — I’ve been building [[Contextual]].

 [ctxl.
 Formerly prompt studio.
 The name keeps changing but the idea hasn’t moved since I wrote it down in April 2024: a tool for making tools that do stuff, without requiring the user to learn to program in the traditional sense.]